pkedzier/ivrevint/README.md

 Please create a method with given signature:
 `public int reverse(int x)`

 result: Please return int with reversed digits

+requirements: You can use only int numeric type (boolean and other types are allowed)

 Examples:
 |x      |result          |